EPFLRocketTeam/2025_I_AV_SW_MAXON_ARDUINO/README.md

 - [EPOS4 Compact 50/5 Hardware Reference](https://www.maxongroup.net.au/medias/sys_master/8828280078366.pdf) (for epos pin out)
 - [EPOS Studio](https://www.maxongroup.com/fr-ch/entrainements-et-systemes/commandes/commandes-de-positionnement) for registers values

-The implemented functionalities are limited to Icarus's needs but can easily be extended.
+Currently, the implemented functionalities are limited to Icarus’s needs, with support for **current threshold homing** and **profile position homing**.
+However, the library is designed to be easily extendable, allowing additional features to be integrated as needed.

 ## Hardware setup
 What you need: